leoBitto/DjangoForge/docs/index.md

 DjangoForge is released under the [GPL License](docs/LICENSE.md).
 Please refer to the license file for details on how you can use and distribute DjangoForge.

-## FAQs

-Got questions?
-Check out the [FAQs](docs/faqs.md) for answers to common questions about DjangoForge.

 ---